voanna/consistency/README.md

 ### Running the SVR
 #### Dependencies
  - You need to download a matlab script for computing a cartesian product of cell arrays from https://www.mathworks.com/matlabcentral/fileexchange/10064-allcomb-varargin- and place it in the src/ directory
- - If using the chi^2 kernel for the SVR,  to get a fast chi^2 distance, compile chi2dist.m from https://github.com/twiecki/pynopticon/tree/master/src/mpi-chi2
+ - If using the chi^2 kernel for the SVR,  to get a fast chi^2 distance, compile chi2dist.m from the `third_party/mpi-chi2/` directory of this repository
  - LIBSVM with matlab bindings available from https://www.csie.ntu.edu.tw/~cjlin/libsvm/#download
  - To make the plots work you need to get `rotateXLabels.m` https://www.mathworks.com/matlabcentral/fileexchange/27812-rotate-x-axis-tick-labels/content/rotateXLabels.m